Manure Management on Organic Farms

 Manure that is stored in piles may lose much of it nitrogen and potassium.
 Nitrogen is lost by leaching, by gaseous losses of ammonia by volatilization, and by gaseous losses of nitrates by denitrification.
 Leaching losses can be minimized if the pile is covered and on a hard surface, whereas losses of nutrients from shallow, flat uncovered piles will be very high by leaching.

 Many types of facilities are used to store manure in the slurry form.
-One type is the under-floor pit in which manure is deposited directly into the pit through slatted floors.
+One type is the underfloor pit in which manure is deposited directly into the pit through slatted floors.
 Slurry manure storage facilities not located under the production buildings may be fabricated or earthen structures.
-Slurry manure may also be stored in earthen structures or basins.
+Slurry manure may also be stored in earthen structures or basins (See Figure 9.7).
 Liquid manure storage facilities (lagoons) are generally used when some treatment of the manure is desired to facilitate handling or reduce odors.
 Lagoons are designed with a permanent “treatment volume” facilitating the growth of bacteria that degrade and stabilize manure organic matter.
-They are earthen structures but are larger than those designed for slurry storage due to the additional treatment volume.

 Click on the following topics for more information on manure management on organic farms.